Calendar icon February 7, 2025

 Consulting with a lawyer is crucial to ensure your property management agreement is legally sound and reflects your specific circumstances.
 An attorney can help you with:

-• Specifying maintenance coverage: Clearly define which maintenance issues are the responsibility of the property manager and which fall to the owner.
+• Clearly defining which maintenance issues are the responsibility of the property manager and which fall to the owner.

-• Pet policy details: Outline a comprehensive pet policy including pet restrictions, fees, and deposit requirements.
+• Outlining a comprehensive pet policy including pet restrictions, fees, and deposit requirements.

-• Local legal compliance: Ensure your agreement adheres to all relevant laws and regulations in your area, such as resident rights and fair housing regulations.
+• Ensuring your agreement adheres to all relevant laws and regulations in your area, such as resident rights and fair housing regulations.

 Q: Is a property management agreement legally required?

 A: While not always mandatory, a property management agreement is highly advisable.
-It protects both the owner and the manager by outlining expectations and responsibilities.
+It protects both the owner and the manager by outlining expectations and responsibilities of managing properties.

 Q: Do I need a lawyer to draft the agreement?